How the Players Feel About Use of VAR at the World Cup

 Overall, the players seem to see the positives.
 Yes, there are times when it seems confusing and frustrating—particularly for those inside the stadium.
 Overall, though, we are getting better outcomes on the major moments.

-At the end of the group stage, FIFA referees' committee chairman Pierluigi Collina indicated 99.3 per cent of 335 incidents had been correctly made with the use of VAR.
+At the end of the group stage, FIFA Referees Committee chairman Pierluigi Collina indicated 99.3 per cent of 335 incidents had been correctly made with the use of VAR.

 Стэнли Виктор Коллимор 🏴 @StanCollymore